ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### The Totally Fair Coin Vote

-During the debate The Ethereum Foundation attempted to maintain a stance of neutrality; whatever was done about The DAO Hack, it was a question for the Ethereum _community_ to decide, not something that came from the top.
+During the debate The Ethereum Foundation attempted to maintain a stance of neutrality.
+Whatever was done about The DAO Hack, it was a question for the Ethereum _community_ to decide, not something that came from the top.
 This was an important position to hold as deferring the choice would, on paper, resolve them of responsibility.
 However, depite this claim, clear evidence of a lack of neutrality various wings of Ethereum Foundation was shown.

-One problem with implementing the Hard Fork was that if many users needed to opt-in with additional configuration, many users and miners would be operating on the "unforked" chain, which would all but guarantee a chain split would occur and create problems.
+One problem with implementing the Hard Fork was that if users needed to opt-in with additional configuration, many node operators and miners would default to the "unforked" chain when they routinely upgraded their software, which would all but guarantee a chain split would occur and create problems.
 The "solution" was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users who wish to be on the unforked version of Ethereum to opt-out of the fork.

 In a veiled attempt to maintain some level of neutrality, the decision of which default to use for Geth [was made](https://blog.ethereum.org/2016/07/15/to-fork-or-not-to-fork/) was based on the outcome of a controversial "coin vote".

 Coin votes, where 1 ETH = 1 vote, are notoriously bad tools to reflect the opinions of a community, especially where those voting are financially incentivized.
-Suppose one whale has 90,000 ETH, and 10,000 dedicated community members only have 8 ETH each on average.
+Suppose one whale has 90,000 ETH, and 10,000 dedicated community members only have 8 ETH each.
 In that case, the whale can guarantee a win and dictate the consensus of "the Ethereum community".
 Smaller position voters also have less incentive to participate as they have individually less sway, and collectively require a far higher level coordination, effort and gas fees to participate.

 As it turned out, one single address voted with so much Ether that it amounted to 25% of all the votes.
-On top of this, this coin vote had no minimum quorum (only 6% of total Ether participated).
-Most shockingly, it was announced and concluded within 12 hours, giving very little time to coordinate any response from anti-forkers, making it impossible to get input from half the planet that was asleep.
+On top of this, this coin vote had no minimum quorum, and only 6% of total Ether participated.
+Most shockingly, it was announced and concluded within 12 hours, giving very little time to coordinate any response from anti-forkers, and made it impossible to get input from half the planet that was asleep.

 Predictably, the results were heavily skewed by a handful of whales who may or may not have had foreknowledge of the announcement.
 The critical decision of which chain for Geth to default to was then claimed to be made "by the community" and was later used to justify Ethereum Foundation's support of the forked chain over ETC.